Anabolic steroids and testosterone

 Testosterone is the body’s natural anabolic androgenic steroid.
 Testosterone and other anabolic steroids have the same basic chemical structure.
 There have been efforts to change the structure of synthetic anabolic steroids by increasing the anabolic effect and reducing the androgenic effect [5].
 The anabolic-androgenic ratio of testosterone is 1:1 and both effects are strong.
 In the case of other anabolic steroids, this ratio varies so that the anabolic effect is greater [2, 6].
 Furthermore, the anabolic steroid structure has been changed so that, for instance, administration, absorption, duration, and aromatization can be varied.
 So, the various anabolic steroids differ from one another by their androgenic ratio and administration (oral or intramuscular injection or dermal application), by their absorption time and duration of action, as well as whether they are aromatized into estrogens [7, 8].

 The use of modern testosterone can be estimated to have begun in 1935 when testosterone was successfully isolated from bull testicles.
 Rather quickly, it was discovered that oral testosterone is hepatoxic and that it has a fast half-life.
 After testosterone was synthesized, injectable propionate entered the markets and, later in the 1950s, the longer acting enanthate.
-In the 1950s and the 1960s, the pharmaceutical industry grew more and more interested in new androgens and by the end of the 1980s countless—up to more than a thousand—anabolic steroids, had been developed [9, 10].
+In the 1950s and the 1960s, the pharmaceutical industry grew more and more interested in new androgens and by the end of the 1980s countless anabolic steroids, had been developed [9, 10].

 Mechanism of action